A Gentle Introduction to Conformal Prediction and Distribution-Free Uncertainty Quantification: Evaluating Conformal Prediction

-\paragraph{Set size.} Having confirmed that the coverage guarantee holds empirically, one can plot histograms of set sizes.
+Although any conformal procedure yields prediction intervals that satisfy~\eqref{eq:coverage}, there are many such procedures, and they differ in other important ways.
+In particular, a key design consideration for conformal prediction is \emph{adaptivity}: we want the procedure to return larger sets for harder inputs and smaller sets for easier inputs.
+While most reasonable conformal procedures will satisfy this to some extent, we now discuss precise metrics for adaptivity that allow the user to check a conformal procedure and to compare multiple alternative conformal procedures. \paragraph{Set size.} The first step is to plot histograms of set sizes.
 This histogram helps us in two ways.
 Firstly, a large average set size indicates the conformal procedure is not very precise, indicating a possible problem with the score or underlying model.
-Secondly, the spread of the set sizes shows whether the prediction sets properly adapts to the difficulty of examples.
+Secondly, the spread of the set sizes shows whether the prediction sets properly adapt to the difficulty of examples.
 A wider spread is generally desirable, since it means that the procedure is effectively distinguishing between easy and hard inputs.

 It can be tempting to stop evaluations after plotting the coverage and set size, but certain important questions remain unanswered.
-A good spread of set sizes does not necessarily indicate that the sets adapt properly to the difficulty of $X$; it can be worth plotting the score against the residual $|Y-\hat{f}(X)|$ to verify that hard examples have large scores.
-But even if the score correlates well with difficulty, prediction sets can still fail for certain types of inputs.
-We discuss how to evaluate this next.
+A good spread of set sizes is generally better, but it does not necessarily indicate that the sets adapt properly to the difficulty of $X$.
+Above seeing that the set sizes have dynamic range, we will need to verify that large sets occur for hard examples.
+We next formalize this notion and give metrics for evaluating it.